| Title: | Access and Visualize AEMET Weather and Climate Data |

 windrose_days("9434", start = "2000-12-01", end = "2000-12-31", speed_cuts = 4 )windrose_days("9434", start = "2000-12-01", end = "2000-12-31", speed_cuts = 4 )

-Plot a windrose showing the wind speed and direction for a station over a time period.
+Plots a wind rose showing wind speed and direction at a station over a time period.

 windrose_period( station, start = 2000, end = 2010, n_directions = 8, n_speeds = 5, speed_cuts = NA, col_pal = "GnBu", calm_wind = 0, legend_title = "Wind speed (m/s)", verbose = FALSE )windrose_period( station, start = 2000, end = 2010, n_directions = 8, n_speeds = 5, speed_cuts = NA, col_pal = "GnBu", calm_wind = 0, legend_title = "Wind speed (m/s)", verbose = FALSE )